Civil War Battlefield Conservation: Focus On Gettysburg

 The battle that decided the direction of our nation’s future took place on the first three days of July in 1863.
 On these three days, 75,000 men of Lee’s Army of Northern Virginia fought 95,000 men of Meade’s Army of the Potomac across the rolling fields and hills of southern Pennsylvania.
 In the end, Lee’s attempt for a decisive victory in the North failed.

-The federal government established Gettysburg National Military Park in 1895, but efforts to preserve the battlefield began just one year after the battle.
+The federal government established Gettysburg National Military Park in 1895, but efforts to preserve this historic place began just one year after the battle.
 The Gettysburg Battlefield Memorial Association formed in 1864 and eventually transferred its landholdings to the federal government.
-But even today, not all of the significant lands have been preserved.
+However, even today, not all of the significant lands have been preserved.
 For more than two decades, the Fund has worked with the National Park Service to expand the park.

 The Fund’s Recent Efforts